-to a flexible joint robot usually will not lead to a satisfactory performance.1 In fact, the importance of joint elasticity for the design of position and tracking controllers has widely been discussed in the literature [2]-[9].

-In this paper, an impedance control law is proposed that is designed for flexible joint robots.
+The classical approach to impedance control concentrates on robotic systems in which the joint elasticity is neglected.
+Consequently, a straightforward application of these techniques to a flexible joint robot usually will not lead to a satisfactory performance.
+In fact the importance of joint elasticity for the design of position and tracking controllers has widely been discussed in the literature [2], [3], [4], [5], [6], [7], [8], [9].
+In this paper an impedance control law is proposed which is designed for flexible joint robots.
 The desired impedance is assumed to be a mass-spring-damper system.
 Furthermore, only the achievement of stiffness and damping is considered herein, while the inertial behavior is left unchanged.
-In case of a robot with rigid joints, such a stiffness and damping behavior could, in principle, be implemented quite easily with a PD-like controller (formulated in the relevant coordinates).
-In [10], it was proven that a motor-position-based PD-controller leads to a stable closed-loop system also in case of a robot with flexible joints.
-Furthermore, in [11], a stability analysis of a hybrid position/force controller for a flexible joint robot without gravitational effects was presented.
-However, it has been shown that, in practice, often only quite limited performance can be achieved with a restriction to purely motor position (and velocity) based feedback controllers (without additional noncollocated feedback) for the case of a flexible joint robot.
-In some works, a controller structure based on a feedback of the joint torques as well as the link side positions was considered, and it was shown that this leads to an increase of performance (see, e.g., [12]).
+In case of a robot with rigid joints, such a stiffness and damping behavior could in principle be implemented quite easily with a PD-like controller (formulated in the relevant coordinates).
+In [10] it was proven that a motor position based PD-controller leads to a stable closed-loop system also in case of a robot with flexible joints.
+Furthermore, in [11] a stability analysis of a hybrid position/force controller for a flexible joint robot without gravitational effects was presented.
+However, it has been shown that in practice often only quite limited performance can be achieved with a restriction to purely motor position (and velocity) based feedback controllers (without additional non-collocated feedback) for the case of a flexible joint robot.
+In some works a controller structure based on a feedback of the joint torques as well as the link side positions was considered and it was shown that this leads to an increase of performance (see, e.g., [12]).
 This has also already been verified experimentally with the DLR lightweight robots [13].
-From a theoretical point of view, this approach is usually justified (for sufficiently high joint stiffness values) by an approximate analysis based on the singular perturbation theory.
-The feedback of the joint torques is therein considered as the control action of a fast inner control loop that receives its set point values from an outer impedance controller.
+From a theoretical point of view this approach usually is justified (for sufficiently high joint stiffness values) by an approximate analysis based on the singular perturbation theory.
+The feedback of the joint torques is therein considered as the control action of a fast inner control loop which receives its setpoint values from an outer impedance controller.
 Furthermore, an integral manifold approach for designing force and impedance controllers for flexible joint robots was presented in [14].